Neighbourly calls for charities to join its food surplus scheme

 Chilled food donations criteria

-In order to qualify for chilled food donations, charities must be able to meet the following criteria:
+In order to collect chilled food donations (meat, fish, dairy, ready meals, chilled drinks), charities must be able to meet the following criteria:

 - Level 2 (or equivalent) food hygiene certificate and/or FSA rating (4 stars or above) certified no longer than 2.5 years ago